DikaHaryadi/Kiddo/README.md

-Kiddo is an innovative learning platform designed specifically to meet the educational needs of children.
+KiddieLearn is an innovative learning platform designed specifically to meet the educational needs of children.
 Carefully designed, the app presents a wide array of exciting memory games, engaging text-to-speech modules, and various other features intuitively designed to stimulate children's cognitive and linguistic development.
-With the presence of Latin, Arabic and English, Kiddo provides a multicultural learning environment, opening the door for children to expand their understanding of the world from an early age.
-Developed specifically for children ages 6 and under, Kiddo blends a fun-oriented approach to learning and interactive experiences, helping children acquire knowledge while playing in a fun and entertaining way.
+With the presence of Latin, Arabic and English, KiddieLearn provides a multicultural learning environment, opening the door for children to expand their understanding of the world from an early age.
+Developed specifically for children ages 6 and under, KiddieLearn blends a fun-oriented approach to learning and interactive experiences, helping children acquire knowledge while playing in a fun and entertaining way.
 ## Available for
 - Android
 - Tablet